 The irony couldn’t be greater.
 The very building where Britain’s lawmakers and politicians uphold the drug laws, copious amounts of drugs are being consumed.

-While no one individual can be accused, it would be naïve to think only low level staffers are the ones snorting the white stuff.
+While no one politician can be accused, it would be naïve to think only low level staffers are the ones snorting the white stuff.
 Cocaine is synonymous with the high-powered and stressful lifestyle; that’s why it’s so popular on Wall Street, and no doubt in the City as well.

 It’s similar to the case of US President Barack Obama.
 A man who admits to smoking pot and consuming “a bit of blow” in his time, while America’s jails are overcrowded with young black men who did the same, but weren’t as fortunate as the serial flip-flopper when they were growing up.
 The legalization and decriminalization movement are particularly angered with Obama, who campaigned on a more sensible drug policy – specifically on medical marijuana – but ended up doing a complete 180, cracking down at the Federal level, even in states that recognize its benefits.

-Of course if you drive high, or are influenced by drugs in carrying out a violent crime, or if you neglect your children etc, there are laws in place to deal with those situations.
+Of course if you drive high, or are influenced by drugs in to carrying out a violent crime, or if you neglect your children etc, there are laws in place to deal with those situations.
 But it is completely nonsensical to criminalize the the act of drug buying, possessing and taking…because it will happen regardless of the law.
 It happens around the law makers!
 It is part of being human.

 Perhaps if Parliament would start taking mushrooms or smoke pot, they might actually come to some important realizations about their behaviour.